DamienHarper/auditor-bundle/README.md

         class: App\CustomUserProvider
 ````

-### Disable auditing in runtime
+### Disable auditing at runtime

-If you have a situation where you need to disable audit logging for some specific operation (like an automated
-process), you can do this by injecting the `dh_doctrine_audit.configuration` service in your class.
+You can disable audit logging at runtime by calling `AuditConfiguration::disableAuditFor(string $entity)`
+This will prevent the system from logging changes applied to `$entity` objects.

+You can then re-enable audit logging at runtime by calling `AuditConfiguration::enableAuditFor(string $entity)`

+**Warning:** disabling audit logging for an entity will make its audit logs incomplete/partial (no change applied to specified entity is logged in the relevant audit table while audit logging is disabled for that entity).

-To disable auditing for an entity, use:
+To disable auditing for an entity, you first have to inject the `dh_doctrine_audit.configuration` service in your class, then use:

 ````php
 $auditConfiguration->disableAuditFor(MyAuditedEntity1::class);